SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/03-Middleware.md

 `npm install name-of-middleware-module`

-After it finishes installing, we have to **import it**, either at application level or at the router level.
+After it finishes installing, we have to **import it**, either at the application level or at the router level.

 We will use the `cookie-parser` module as an example: